fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_2.md

 ### What’s Next

-You’ve run through a lot of the power of pytest in this chapter.
+You’ve run through a lot of the power of pytest in this lab.
 Even with just what’s covered here, you can start supercharging your test suites.
 In many of the examples, you used a fixture called initialized_tasks_db.
 Fixtures can sepa- rate retrieving and/or generating test data from the real guts of a test function.
 They can also separate common code so that multiple test functions can use the same setup.
-In the next chapter, you’ll take a deep dive into the wonderful world of pytest fixtures.
+In the next lab, you’ll take a deep dive into the wonderful world of pytest fixtures.

 3. https://pragprog.com/titles/bopytest/source_code